FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/index.md

 `ICofhe.sol` defines various input structures that enable secure data submission:

 - **`EncryptedInput`**: The core structure containing:
-  - 🔐 Ciphertext hash
+  - 🔐 Ciphertext hash — A unique hash representing the encrypted data, used to reference it across the system.
-  - 🛡️ Security zone parameter
+  - 🛡️ Security zone parameter — Defines the trust context or boundary in which the encrypted data is valid and accessible.
-  - 📋 Type indicator
+  - 📋 Type indicator — Specifies the data type of the encrypted value (e.g. euint8, euint16) to ensure correct handling.
-  - ✅ Cryptographic signature
+  - ✅ Cryptographic signature — A signature proving that the data and its metadata were generated and verified by an authorized entity.

 - **Type-specific input structures:**
   - `InEuint8`, `InEuint16`, `InEuint32`